OathPros/COMP3/source/controls/checkboxes.rst

 * Use :ref:`sentence capitalization <sentence-capitalization>` for check box labels.
 For example: *Use custom font*.
 * Label checkboxes to clearly indicate the effects of both their checked and unchecked states, for example, *Show icons in menus*.
 If the two states of a checkbox cannot be clearly communicated, consider using two radio buttons instead, so that both states can be given labels.
 * Avoid negative checkbox labels, as this can be confusing and hard to understand. *Play alert sound* is better than *Disable alert sound*, for example.
-* If the checkbox represents a setting in a multiple selection that is set for some objects in the selection and unset for others, show the check box in its mixed state.
+* If a checkbox represents a setting for multiple items, and is set for some items in the selection and unset for others, show the checkbox in its mixed state.
 When a check box is in its mixed state:
    * Clicking the box once should check the box, applying that setting (when confirmed) to all the selected objects.
    * Clicking the box a second time should uncheck the box, removing that setting (when confirmed) to all the selected objects.
    * Clicking the box a third time should return the box to its mixed state, restoring each selected object’s original value for that setting (when confirmed).

-API reference
+API Reference
 -------------

 * GtkCheckButton: `GTK 4 <https://gnome.pages.gitlab.gnome.org/gtk/gtk4/class.CheckButton.html>`_, `GTK 3 <https://developer.gnome.org/gtk3/stable/GtkCheckButton.html>`_